crankstorn/real-estate-analysis/README.md

 In future versions, those values will be added into the "Optional inputs" section.

+In addition, the Loan Amortization Schedule Plot and Displayable Table are following the French Amortization System.

 ## Credits

 This project uses several open source packages: